-We are likely to receive many more applications for funding than we can possibly grant.
+We are likely to receive many more expressions of interest for funding than we can possibly grant.
 The hard part for foundations like ours is that we cannot fund everything we want to fund.

 Your proposal may not be accepted for many reasons.
 If you are not shortlisted, it is not a reflection of the quality or the effectiveness of what you do.
 Please bear in mind that the need for funding will always far outweigh the available grant funds.

 The amount available for funding each year will vary according to the performance of our investments.
 At this stage, we envisage around $1 million to $1.5 million will be available each year.

 The Borrin Foundation and the New Zealand Law Foundation (NZLF) have a collaborative relationship.
 This includes a commitment from the Borrin Foundation to annually contribute up to $150,000 to co-funded projects with the New Zealand Law Foundation.
 We encourage academics and researchers to continue to apply for NZLF funding.
 If you believe your application to the Law Foundation is suitable for NZLF-Borrin co-funding, you should note that in your application to the NZLF.